aangulog/Crypto-TII-Probabilistic-algorithms-changes/Bjorklund.md

 ```

 This method relies in calculating the value of $T(n,m)$ for all $n\in[1,2,...,n-1]$, and the exponential nature of _T tells us that the higher values of $n$ will be the ones that impact the most this method, therefore is reasonable to assume that a $\lambda$ that optimizes the values of $T(n,m)$ for higher n's is also going to be the $\lambda$ that optimizes __time_complexity_.
-Our strategy will be: insted of starting at $\dfrac{1}{n}$, we will start at a $\dfrac{l}{n}$ that is closest to the optimal value of lambda.
+Our strategy will be: instead of starting at $\dfrac{1}{n}$, we will start at a $\dfrac{l}{n}$ that is closest to the asymptotic value of lambda.
 Then we will check if we are in the increasing or decreasing part of the function.
 If we are in the increasing part we will start working towards 0, and thanks to the unimodality find the minimum.
-In the other hand if we are in the decreasing part our current code of early abort will work fine.
+On the other hand if we are in the decreasing part our current code of early abort will work fine.

 ```Python